CRYOGUY Education in Cryogenics

 Every time it is possible, samples or small components that can be easily transported by the speaker are presented.

 The course language is generally English.
 It can also be French or Spanish, but the slides and document are always in English.
-It is of interest that attendants bring with them his (her) own PC loaded with the “Hepak®” (and, possibly, “Gaspak®”) software.
+It is of interest that attendants bring with them his (her) own PC loaded with the “REFPROP®” (and, possibly, “Hepak®”) software.
 Simple but very useful thermodynamical calculation exercises can be run collectively, each participant performing on his own PC.

 Whom for ?